 After the hats were thrown up into the air and college ended, it became career time and this trio still wanted to make great theatre.
 In a state of post-college shock, Andrew in an existential moment discovered two things:

-2. That he actually preferred directing plays.
+2. He actually preferred directing plays.

 As we all know, theatre is a rough ‘n’ tough industry.
 Period.
 So in order to chase his dream, so to speak, Andrew worked part time and, with the help of Carl Kennedy, Niall John and many others, Decadent Theatre Group put on small scale theatre projects.
-It was a time of rewarding work but of little reward.
+It was a time of satisfying work but of little reward.
 Decadent was not yet quite ready but the obvious dedication, flair and skill of the trio was an important harbinger of what was to come.

 Small budgets turned into big budgets and a university stage turned into an arts venue.
 Their first show was a resounding success.
-Critics loved it and so too did Galway Townhall Theatre and Mike Distkin.
+Critics loved it and so too did Galway Townhall Theatre and Mike Diskin.
 Andrew and the gang finally had a patron, and, as the saying goes, good work begets work – Decadent Theatre Group became a regular name on the Galway theatre circuit, and Andrew started to be noticed.

 As the Decadent name grew, so too did Andrew’s reputation.
 Gary Hynes recruited Andrew as the Assistant Director of Druid for 3 years and, as he said it himself, “everything changed”.
 Andrew got to grips with new concepts, skills and the roles of LX designers, sound technicians, costume designers, and voice coaches - creative team members he had never worked with before in the artistic process.